Fighting Tooth & Nail - The Agreement That Kept A Company Alive And Well Part 2 Of 3

 I just want the situation to get better for other people and their loved ones, Cool said.
 I would like to think that when I get to be that age, I will be taken care of.

-By the numbers Amount that class members can receive per day a Skilled Healthcare facility operated beneath 3.2 nursing hours per patient per day during their stay:
+A Skilled Healthcare facility operated beneath 3.2 nursing hours per patient per day during their stay:

 - $20 per day for a claimant who is both a class member and a private pay member